smilhey/ed-cmd.nvim/README.md

 cmdline.

-This plugin disables the default cmdline and popup menu so there might be some differences in behaviour (cases that I might not have encountered and replicated)
+This plugin disables the default cmdline and popup menu so there might be some differences in behaviour (cases that I might not have encountered and replicated).

+As a nice bonus you can put the cmdline wherever you want.
+(Even in its default position !)

 ## Features